 Joshua Rappoport, PhD, serves as director of the Center for Advanced Microscopy and Nikon Imaging Center at Feinberg.
 The Center supports research across the University through expertise, training and access to state-of-the-art imaging instruments.
 The facility’s services include electron microscopy, as well as light microscopy, and both fluorescent and bioluminescent animal imaging.

-Rappoport, also a research professor of Cell and Molecular Biology, is a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+Rappoport, also a research professor of Cell & Developmental Biology, is a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

 What are your research interests?

 My training as an undergraduate at Brown University was in classical comparative respiratory physiology, including an extended research project studying turtles that remain underwater for months each winter without breathing.
 I earned my PhD in the Division of Nephrology at Mount Sinai Medical School in New York, studying cellular urate transport.
 This is where I made the transition to molecular cell biology.
 I completed a postdoctoral fellowship in the Laboratory of Cellular Biophysics at The Rockefeller University, where we developed microscopy-based approaches to study vesicle trafficking and cell migration.
 This was really the key transitional phase in my scientific training that developed my lifelong love of microscopes, in particular, using fluorescence microscopy to watch life unfold in living cells in real-time.
 When I ran my own research lab, we focused on developing and applying live-cell imaging to study endocytosis, in particular, activated growth factor receptors and manufactured nanomaterials.

 Now that I am a full-time core facility scientist, my main focus is supporting the microscopy needs of our user base.

 What is the ultimate goal of the Center for Advanced Microscopy and Nikon Imaging Center?